I really think that you could serve this to any group of people, gluten free or not, and no one will ever guess that it's a gluten free cake.

 (Just to confuse us, Tapioca Starch and Tapioca Flour ARE the same thing.
 But, Potato Starch and Potato Flour are NOT the same thing.
 For this cake recipe, make sure you're using Potato Starch.)

 Nonfat Milk Powder.
-I found that just 1/2 cup of potato starch and a little over 1/4 cup of tapioca flour was the perfect amount to take advantage of their ability to add structure and elasticity to the cake without ending up with a dense, crumbly, hockey puck.
+I found that just ยฝ cup of potato starch and a little over ยผ cup of tapioca flour was the perfect amount to take advantage of their ability to add structure and elasticity to the cake without ending up with a dense, crumbly, hockey puck.
 But, the cake had a of starchy texture that I wanted to try and get rid of.
-As it turns out, nonfat milk powder does a wonderful job of coating all those starchy granules and creating a texture that’s nearly identical to a cake made with wheat flour.

 Xanthan Gum sounds like something you might not really want to put in your food.
 In actuality, it's a natural carbohydrate, made from corn sugar that's been fermented with the bacteria Xanthomonas campestris.
 As you might have guessed, the bacteria is where Xanthan Gum gets its name.